Aswekeepsearching: 2013–2014: Formation, early years and Growing Suspicions

-2015-2016: Khwaab and Russia Tour
+2015–2016: Khwaab and Russia Tour

-The year 2015, saw them come together as a live act, with Robert Alex and Gautam Deb from a prominent Pune based experimental metal band Noiseware, and this ultimately led to the launch of aswekeepsearching's first full-length release titled ‘Khwaab’ (meaning “Dream”).
+2015 saw the band come together as a live act with Robert Alex and Gautam Deb (from prominent Pune-based experimental metal band Noiseware) joining as members, ultimately leading to the launch of Aswekeepsearching's first full-length release titled Khwaab (meaning "Dream").
 Noiseware's guitarist/producer Adhiraj Singh tracked the album at Refractor Studio in Pune and joined the band as their live sound engineer.
-The release of ‘Khwaab’ was the moment that led to the start of a change in the Indian independent music circuit.
-With the music spreading like wildfire owing to its fresh and emotive approach, the band redefined the touring culture in India; taking their music to a multitude of cities locally and also embarking on their first-ever overseas 5-city Russian Tour where the band performed in Saint Petersburg, Moscow, Kazan, Ekaterinburg and last show once again in Moscow.
+The release of Khwaab was the moment that led to the start of a change in the Indian independent music circuit.
+With the music spreading like wildfire owing to its fresh and emotive approach, the band redefined the touring culture in India; taking their music to a multitude of cities locally and also embarking on their first-ever overseas 5-city Russian Tour where the band performed in Saint Petersburg, Moscow, Kazan, Ekaterinburg and again in Moscow for their last show.

-2017-2018: Zia and Europe Tour
+2017–2018: Zia and Europe Tour

-The extensive touring schedule of ‘Khwaab’ brought them their sophomore record ‘Zia’ (meaning “Light”) – an eleven-track album birthed from the shared experiences of the band.
-‘Zia’ saw the light of the day in April 2017 and gained appreciation from critics & fans alike.
-Expanding the sonic landscape, the band collaborated with like-minded artists on select songs, introducing Indian instrumentation such as Tabla, Sitar into their already diverse soundscape.
-This made for a unique and enthralling listening experience for a global audience – setting a standard for Modern Post-Rock.
-Prior to the release of the album, Uddipan hosted a ‘Zia // Storytelling & Listening Session Tour’ where he visited 13 cities and hosted a listening session to a select number of fans.
+The extensive touring schedule of Khwaab brought them their sophomore record Zia (meaning "Light") – an eleven-track album birthed from the shared experiences of the band.
+Zia was released in April 2017 and gained appreciation from critics and fans alike.
+Expanding the sonic landscape, the band collaborated with like-minded artists on select songs, introducing Indian instrumentation such as the tabla and sitar into their already diverse soundscape.
+This made for a unique and enthralling listening experience for a global audience, setting a standard for modern post-rock.
+Prior to the release of the album, Uddipan hosted a "Zia // Storytelling & Listening Session Tour" where he visited 13 cities and hosted a listening session to a select number of fans.
 The sessions were held in living rooms and jam pads.
-Post-release, the band went on to extensively tour - from selling out venues on their album launch tour to performing at premiere music festivals in India such as NH7 Weekender and VH1 Supersonic.
+Post-release, the band went on to extensively tour, from selling out venues on their album launch tour to performing at premiere music festivals in India such as NH7 Weekender and VH1 Supersonic.

-In May 2018, the band embarked on their second overseas 15 City tour across Europe with shows at notable post-rock outings like dunk!
-Festival (Belgium) & Pelagic Fest (Germany), the band made a lasting impression on Europe.
-After returning from Europe, the band did a 7 city Homecoming tour where they covered cities like Delhi, Bangalore, Mumbai, Pune, Hyderabad, Guwahati and Shillong.
+In May 2018, the band embarked on their second overseas 15 City tour across Europe with shows at notable post-rock outings like Dunk!
+Festival (Belgium) and Pelagic Fest (Germany); the band made a lasting impression on Europe.
+After returning from Europe, the band did the seven-city Homecoming Tour where they covered cities like Delhi, Bangalore, Mumbai, Pune, Hyderabad, Guwahati and Shillong.